tpoindex/tsp/docs/introduction.md

 TSP requires that nested commands and array references be moved out of the expression, and all variables used in the expression must be defined as native types (boolean, int, or double).

-TSP also acheives higher performance by avoiding invocation of the Tcl interpreter.
-This has a few implications that may subtlebly alter customary Tcl semantics.
+TSP also achieves higher performance by avoiding invocation of the Tcl interpreter.
+This has a few implications that may subtly alter customary Tcl semantics.
 First, since typed variables are not stored in the interpreter, variable read and writes will not normally trigger a 'trace' that may have been defined for a variable (array types are an exception, since they are stored in the interpreter.)
-Second, Tcl bultin commands (set, puts, list, etc.) are either directly compiled into native code or are invoked directly.
-Redefinition of builtin commands (via 'rename') is not recoginized by TSP compiled procs; the original builtin command is always invoked.
+Second, Tcl builtin commands (set, puts, list, etc.) are either directly compiled into native code or are invoked directly.
+Redefinition of builtin commands (via 'rename') is not recognized by TSP compiled procs; the original builtin command is always invoked.
 Third, TSP procs may only be defined in the global namespace ('::').

 ## Use of profiler to target procs